High Kick Through the Roof: Soon-jae's House

 President of the self-named food company Lee Soon-jae F&B (Food & Beverage) and family patriarch (grandfather of Hae-ri and Jun-hyeok) in the drama.
 His distinguishing characteristic is his explosive farting.
 His first wife, Hyun-kyung's own mother, died several years ago from shock after misunderstanding his relationship with a secretary.
 Soon-jae's romantic pursuit of Kim Ja-ok causes conflict with his family, both due to his wife's death and Soon-Jae's own inconsiderate and rash behavior with regards to his girlfriend.
-He is largely contemptuous of his son-in-law, whom he sees as an incompetent buffoon.
+He is largely contemptuous of his son-in-law Bo-Seok, whom he sees as an incompetent buffoon.
 He is also unreasonably jealous of Ja-ok's boarder Julien, seeing Julien as a romantic rival.
 He and Ja-ok get engaged and marry later in the series.